aiman-al-masoud/sqlchat/README.md

 it up with the information in this format:

 domain : example.example.net

 port : 3306

 username : example_user

 password : example_password

 schema : example_schema

-When you're done setting your connection up, you can create an account on the server you just configured:
+## When you're done setting your connection up, you can create an account on the server you just configured:

 java -jar sqlchat.jar signup

 This will prompt you to choose a new username and a new password.

-Now you can launch the app:
+## Now you can launch the app:

 java -jar sqlchat.jar

 It will prompt you to enter your password.

+## Connecting to others:
 You're done!
 Now you can send the 4 configuration parameters to a friend (through some safe means, possibly on a piece of paper), and after they're done setting up the app and creating a new account, you two can start chatting!
 Your conversations are NOT kept on the server once you download them, and, in the